4 Must-Try DAM Tips from Chick-Fil-A’s Visual Asset Manager

 Where do my photos go?

 Where do my photos go?
-You can own the greatest camera and if you haven’t established a workflow for your images you can loose all of them before you ever see them.
+You can own an awesome camera, but if you haven’t established a workflow for your images, you can lose all of them before you’ve even seen them.

-For the majority of my photo shoots I can capture all the images on 1 – 16GB card per camera.
-However, there are some photo shoots and especially when I travel overseas where I will not only fill the 2 cards in the camera I will need to download them and continue to shoot.
+I can capture all the images on a 1 – 16GB card per camera for most of my photo shoots.
+However, there are some photo shoots, especially when I travel overseas, where I will not only fill the two cards in the camera but also need to download them and continue to shoot.

 Nikon D3s with 2 – 16GB CF cards in the slots